-FHA Loans — California 2026
+FHA Loans — 2026

-FHA loans in California require a minimum 3.5% down payment with a 580+ credit score, or 10% down with scores between 500–579.
-The 2026 FHA loan limit for most California counties is $806,500.
+FHA loans require a minimum 3.5% down payment with a 580+ credit score, or 10% down with scores between 500–579.
+The 2026 FHA loan limit for most U.S. counties is $524,225, with high-cost areas up to $1,209,750.
 Options Home Loans offers same-day FHA pre-approvals with no credit pull required for a rate quote.

 3.5%